Dewalt-arch/pimpmykali/README.md

   - sudo ./pimpmykali.sh
   - For a new kali vm, run menu option N

+# Revision 1.2.0 - Menu Option N Modified
+ - Downgrade Metasploit has been removed from Menu Option N
+ - Kali 2021.1 has been released with metasploit-framework 6.0.30-dev
+ - Downgrade Metasploit is now only available via menu option D

 # Revision 1.1.9 - Gedit Connection Refused
   - added fix for gedit as root connection refused
   - Fix will be installed via :